 Do you want your baby to face you?

-Most supersmart pushchairs have a forward-facing seat, designed to allow inquisitive toddlers to see where they’re going and face the direction of travel.
+Most lightweight, compact strollers have a forward-facing seat, designed to allow inquisitive toddlers to see where they’re going and face the direction of travel.
 If you’d prefer to see your baby face-to-face when she’s in the pushchair, look for one with the option of a parent-facing seat unit.

 You might not want to spend a lot of money if this is your second pushchair, and there are lots of affordable options.
 However, consider value for money rather than just the cost.
-A pushchair that is strong enough to use every day for a couple of years may be a better buy than a cheaper model that won’t last as long if you’re planning to use it regularly.
+A compact stroller that's strong enough to use every day for a couple of years may be a better buy than a cheaper model that won’t last as long if you’re planning to use it regularly.

 Which lightweight stroller would you recommend?
 Let us know on Facebook or Twitter!